c-cube/c-cube.github.io/index.md

 I work at Aesthetic Integration in Austin, Texas, on [Imandra](https://www.imandra.ai/), where I help write a user friendly, powerful proof system based on computational logic.
-I moved to Austin, Texas in January 2018.
+I moved to Austin, Texam in January 2018.

 Previously (2015-10 to 2017-10) I was at Inria Nancy doing a postdoc with [Jasmin Blanchette](http://www4.in.tum.de/~blanchet/)